Thanks to Brian Marchese for alerting the Live Almanac about his latest podcast, featuring a unique interview with Michael Nesmith:

 Denver Pop Culture Con is produced and presented by Pop Culture Classroom, the non-profit dedicated to fostering a love of learning through the use of comics and pop culture.
 Nez and Micky are two of many celebrities scheduled to meet and greet fans at the expo on July 3-5, 2020.
 Tickets are on sale now!

-UPDATE 4/6/2020: Michael Nesmith has officially canceled his appearance at the Denver Pop Culture Con.
+UPDATE 4/6/2020: Because of the coronavirus pandemic, the dates of the Denver Pop Culture Con have been changed from July to November 27-29, 2020.
+However, Michael Nesmith has officially canceled his appearance at the Denver Pop Culture Con.

 "To create their 50th-anniversary LP Good Times!, the Monkees turned creative control over to lifelong fans of the group, like producer Adam Schlesinger and songwriters like Rivers Cuomo, Paul Weller, and Noel Gallagher.
 The result is, improbably enough, the greatest album of the 2010s by a Sixties band, highlighted by the achingly gorgeous love ballad 'Me & Magdalena,' by Death Cab for Cutie’s Ben Gibbard.
 The voices of Michael Nesmith and Micky Dolenz blend together as perfectly as they did in the Sixties.
 And now with decades of wisdom and tough loss underneath their glossy exterior (beloved members Peter Tork and Davy Jones are no longer with us), they somehow mean more than ever." —Andy Greene